Common issues with Hospitality EPOS systems

 Frankie Neale • 3 May 2023

-A hospitality EPOS system is one of the most business critical systems you rely on in your venue.
-Any outages or issues can cause disruption to service and lead to unhappy customers.
+A hospitality EPOS system is one of the most business-critical systems you rely on in your venue.
+Any outages or issues can disrupt service and lead to unhappy customers.

-Many providers are quick to point out the great features and the support they offer, but are less forthcoming on the issues their customers face.
+Many providers are quick to point out their great features and support, but are less forthcoming about the issues their customers face.

 Network